How To Get Your Hognose Snake to Start Eating Again

 In the case of the Western hognose snake, toads seem to be first on the menu.
 For Eastern hognose snakes, amphibians are also the prey of choice — usually in the form of frogs.
 Yes, hognoses (especially Western) have been habituated to a predominantly rodent-based diet in captivity.
 However, this isn’t the diet they have evolved to eat over millions of years.

-The truth of the matter is that we just don't see or hear about a lot of those animals whose “hard wiring” of only eating toads or frogs overrides imposed diets.
-Even through years and years of captive breeding, they simply do not live long enough in captivity to pass on future generations to be purchased within the reptile communities.
+The truth of the matter is that we just don't see or hear about a lot of those animals that are “hard wired” to only eat toads or frogs.
+Even through years and years of captive breeding, they simply do not live long enough in captivity to pass on future generations for purchase within the reptile communities.

 In fact, it wasn’t until we at Reptilinks started developing amphibian-based diets, particularly for the feeding of hognose, that we realized what an epidemic we were dealing with in regards to these popular pet snakes.
-We literally get hundreds of phone calls, emails, and instant messages from keepers who no matter what they do, cannot get these animals to eat rodents!
+We literally get hundreds of phone calls, emails, and instant messages from keepers who cannot get these animals to eat rodents, no matter what they do!

 In a nutshell, many hognose will eat rodents.
 But many more will not!
 They need to eat a prey type that more closely resembles that of what is available to them in their natural environment: frogs and toads.